All That I Loved About Christmas as a Child is Even Better Now

 I loved how wonderfully the same Christmas was every year when I was growing up.
 I don’t remember a single year that was different from any other.
 Its predictability was one of the best things about it.

-But now, Christmas has been changed in some necessary ways.
-We have created our own traditions.
-And even though Christmases are different than they were because you’re part of it, it’s better than ever.
+Recently we have created our own new traditions.
+And even though Christmases are different than they were, because you’re part of it, it’s better than ever.

 More to Read: